for-giobbe/phy/2021/README.md

 **If you get stuck feel free to ask for help both through Teams and e-mail (jacopo.martelossi2@unibo.it).**

-> Small notes: As bionformations maybe some of you will develop softwares.
-For not-bioinformations people (like me), installation of softwares is one of the biggest obstacles in using a specific tool.
+> Small note: As bioinformatics maybe some of you are going to develop softwares during their scientific carrier.
+For not-bioinformatician people (like me), installation of softwares is one of the biggest obstacles in using a specific, maybe interesting tool.
 So please, try to implement the *usability* of conda.

 ## Table of content